UU-Human-Evolution/1MB438/Lab_2.md

 `java -jar ./<your_path>/jalview.jar`

 **Question 2-2.
-Visually inspect your alignment.
+Visually inspect your alignment for cytB.
 Do you notice anything odd?
 Does any sequence stand out visually (e.g. the outgroup)?**

   1. Correctly aligned sequences should have highly similar or even identical blocks;
   2. If you have one strange sequence which seems badly aligned either remove it or keep it but make a note which one it was;